govindsingh3477/SMS-DETECTOR/README.md

 Access the website at http://localhost:8501 in your web browser.
 Paste an email or upload a text file to check if it’s spam or not.
-Dataset
+## Dataset
-We used the Email Spam Classification Dataset from Kaggle.
+We used the SMS Spam Collection Dataset from Kaggle(https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset).
 The dataset contains labeled emails (spam/not spam) for training and evaluation.

 ## Model Details
 Algorithm: Naive Bayes